Muzxa/mlops-lab-10/README.md

 ```bash
     docker compose up --build
 ```
-This will spool up all the docker containers required to run the file
+This will spool up all the docker containers required to run the file.
+This may take a few minutes.

 You can access the Flask App at localhost:500 and the MLFlow UI at localhost:5001